 7 – “… but you cannot ask for positive reviews or ask a reviewer to change or remove their review.”

 - No matter what, you can’t ask a customer to leave you a positive review.
 Not in your follow-up emails, not in your product inserts, and not through another messaging system like Facebook bots.
 Amazon has been cracking down on this in the last few months, and are taking it very seriously.

 - Second, you can’t ask a reviewer to change or remove a review.
 Requesting or suggesting a customer edit or delete their negative review is against the rules.
 Even if their problem is solved, and they tell you they are satisfied, asking them to make changes is not allowed.
-In the past, Amazon selling experts have said asking a customer to delete or edit their review was okay.
-But, from what we’ve seen and from what our suspension specialist told us, this is just as bad as asking for a positive review.

 8 – “As sellers and manufacturers, you are not allowed to review your own products, nor are you allowed to negatively review a competitor’s product.”

 While not a new rule, it’s important to point this one out anyway.
 You can’t leave reviews for your own products.
 You can’t leave an unfavorable review for a competitor’s product either.